NENA911/NG911GISDataModel/postgresql/postgresql_data_model_schema_template.md

              as well local domain will probably be limited so this is best maintained as a table
    ************************************************************************** */
-DROP TABLE IF EXISTS nena.State CASCADE;
+DROP TABLE IF EXISTS nena.StateOrEquivalentA1 CASCADE;
-CREATE TABLE nena.State (
+CREATE TABLE nena.StateOrEquivalentA1 (
 	State VARCHAR(2) PRIMARY KEY
 , 	State_Name VARCHAR(50) NOT NULL
 );